Jeff Avery

-Jeff Avery (born March 28, 1953) is a former professional Canadian football wide receiver for the Ottawa Rough Riders of the Canadian Football League.
-He was drafted as a territorial exemption in the 1976 CFL Draft by the Rough Riders and would win the Grey Cup with the team that same year.
+Jeff Avery (born March 28, 1953) is a Canadian former professional football wide receiver for the Ottawa Rough Riders of the Canadian Football League.

+Avery played CIAU football for the Ottawa Gee-Gees, where he won the 1975 Vanier Cup.
+He was drafted as a territorial exemption in the 1976 CFL draft by the Rough Riders and would win the Grey Cup with the team that same year.
 Avery played seven seasons for the Rough Riders, being named a CFL East All-Star in 1977 and 1978.

-He played CIAU football for the Ottawa Gee-Gees where he won the 1975 Vanier Cup.
+Avery was an announcer for the Rough Riders and Ottawa Renegades and is the current radio analyst for the Ottawa Redblacks.
 He was inducted into the Canadian Football Hall of Fame in 2017 as a reporter.